nullvaluez/WarpGate/README.md

 3.)
 Main Script (main.js):
 Creates the main application window and sets up IPC handlers to manage DNS settings using sudo commands.

+4.)
+Pre-Pack Script (beforePack.js)
+Applies ASARMOR patch prior to output build.
+*FILE MUST BE IN "DIST" FOLDER, AKA OUTPUT FOLDER FROM ELECTRON-BUILDER*

+5.)
+Post-Pack Script (afterPack.js)
+Encrypts the bundled .asar file after the build has been completed *FILE MUST BE IN "DIST" FOLDER, AKA OUTPUT FOLDER FROM ELECTRON-BUILDER*

 ## Package the Application
 To package the application for distribution, use Electron Packager or Electron Builder.
 For example, using Electron Builder:
 ```bash